DOME-Marketplace/OpenID4VCI-DOMEprofile/openid-4-verifiable-credential-issuance-1_0.md

 * An optional mechanism for the Credential Issuer to receive from the Wallet notification(s) of the status of the Credential(s) that have been issued.
 * A mechanism for the Credential Issuer to publish metadata about the Credentials it is capable of issuing (see (#credential-issuer-metadata)).

+A> DOME:
+A> The Batch Credential Endpoint is not implemented.
+A>
+A> The Deferred Credential Endpoint MUST be implemented, because the LEAR Credential must be signed by the legal representative (a natural person) of the organisation, and this requires the manual intervention of the legal representative to authorise the signature.
+A>
+A> The Credential Offer is implemented with a QR code that has to be scanned by the Wallet of the End-User.
+A>
+A> Wallet notifications are not implemented by the Issuer.

 Both the Credential and the Batch Credential Endpoints have the (optional) ability to bind an issued Credential to certain cryptographic key material.
 Both requests therefore enable conveying proof of possession for the key material.
 Multiple key proof types are supported.

+A> DOME: the LEAR Credential requires the cryptographic binding of the DID of the employee in the credential.
+Details are described below.

 ## OAuth 2.0

 Every Credential Issuer utilizes an OAuth 2.0 [@!RFC6749] Authorization Server to authorize access.
 The same OAuth 2.0 Authorization Server can protect one or more Credential Issuers.
 Wallets determine the Credential Issuer's Authorization Server using the Credential Issuer's metadata (see (#credential-issuer-metadata)).

-A> DOME: The reference implementation of the issuer for LEAR Credentials has only one Authorithation Server and in addition it is implemented in the Credential Issuer.
+A> DOME: The reference implementation of the issuer for LEAR Credentials has only one Authorization Server and in addition it is implemented in the Credential Issuer.

 All OAuth 2.0 Grant Types and extensions mechanisms can be used in conjunction with the Credential issuance API.
 Aspects not defined in this specification are expected to follow [@!RFC6749].